 Even though so many candidates put in their blood and sweat into preparation, it is only a lucky few that make it through.
 So what are the qualities that these select few possess which other candidates do not have?
 What makes these lucky few eligibles for one of the most prestigious jobs in India?

 The exam has been designed in such a way that it pushes the candidate to his maximum limit.
 The long arduous exam which has such a vast syllabus is actually designed to test whether the candidate has the attitude of IAS officer.
 Is he really cut out to take the job?
-Remember, as they say,”This is an exam to fail the candidate not to pass the candidate.”
+Remember, as they say, ”This is an exam to fail the candidate not to pass the candidate.”

 Keeping this in mind one needs to possess certain skills which can help him clear the exam and also be successful in his job.
 The behavior of an IAS officer has to be possessed or developed in the exam stage itself.
 Here is a list of 10 qualities I feel are needed for you to crack the exam and become a great IAS officer.

+One of the major qualities of an IAS officer is discipline.
 During the exam, you study such a vast syllabus.
 It is said that you complete 3 graduations in the same amount of studies that you do for UPSC.
 For covering such a vast syllabus it is important for a person to possess discipline.
 A person has to consistently put in the required hours day in, day out for a long period of time.

 This discipline helps you in your career further.
 An IAS does not have holidays, he has to work long hours every day.
 In such times it is this discipline that keeps him going.
 A person who does not have this discipline will wear out and lose focus.

+The second of the most important qualities of an IAS officer is curiosity.
 The syllabus for UPSC covers multiple subjects ranging from economics, polity, history, geography, and environment.
 Keeping this in mind a person needs to be curious to develop interest and study all the subjects.
 If the individual is not curious, he cannot cover the entire syllabus.

 Moreover, he should be keen to constantly keep learning for the questions in the exam are very dynamic and related to current happenings.